datacarpentry/image-processing/episodes/02-image-basics.md

 and it can be decompressed into a file that is byte-for-byte the same as the original.
-Since the original is so repetitious - simply the same color triplet repeated 25,000,000 times - the compression algorithm can dramatically reduce the size of the file.
+Since the original is so repetitious - simply the same colour triplet repeated 25,000,000 times - the compression algorithm can dramatically reduce the size of the file.

 If you work with .zip or .gz archives, you are dealing with lossless